Renae Reese, Executive Director

 Jaime Myers-McPhail, Administrator

-Jaime Myers-McPhail grew up in New Hampshire’s White Mountain region but longed for an urban environment.
-Jaime studied social theory and cultural studies at Goddard College and earned a BA in Sociology from the University of Southern Maine.
-While living in Portland, Maine Jaime worked as an independent living coach and case manager for adults with developmental disabilities, and volunteered as an LGBTQI youth mentor with the PRYSM (Proud Rainbow Youth of Southern Maine) program.
+Jaime studied social theory and cultural studies at Goddard College and earned a BA in Sociology from the University of Southern Maine in 2007.
+While in Portland, Maine Jaime worked as an independent living coach and case manager for adults with developmental disabilities and volunteered as an LGBTQI youth mentor with the PRYSM (Proud Rainbow Youth of Southern Maine) program.

-In 2009 Jaime moved to New Haven to pursue social justice work through the Americorps Public Allies program.
-In 2010 Jaime joined the CCNE staff as administrator and part-time organizer.
-Jaime and partner, a PhD at Yale and leader in GESO, are proud to call New Haven home.
-Email: Jaime@ctneweconomy.org.
+Jaime and partner, a PhD candidate at Yale and leader in GESO, are proud to call New Haven home.
+Email: Jaime@ctneweconomy.org

 Board of Directors